Makes 10 tarts.

 - pinch of salt

-Roll the dough out on a lightly floured work surface or in between two sheets of plastic.
-Cut out circles slightly bigger than your tart rings, transfer and press the dough gently with your fingers into the bottom and sides of the tart rings.
-Scrape the remaining dough, knead it until it comes together, roll out and repeat the process.
-Prick the bottom of each tart with a fork and refrigerate for 15 minutes.
-Remove from refrigerator and blind bake for 10-15 minutes until completely done.
-Allow the tart shells to cool completely before filling them.
+Roll out the dough on a lightly floured surface or between two sheets of plastic wrap.
+Cut out circles slightly larger than your tart rings, then transfer and gently press the dough into the bottom and sides of the tart rings with your fingers.
+Scrape the remaining dough, knead it together, roll it out, and repeat the process.
+Refrigerate for 15 minutes after pricking the bottom of each tart with a fork.
+Remove from the refrigerator and bake for 10-15 minutes, or until completely cooked.
+Before filling the tart shells, allow them to cool completely.

 For the Salted Caramel Filling.